________________________________________________________________________________

 shelter they had constructed of giizhikaandagoog (cedar branches) and watching the

-camp fire they heard above the thunder of the waves the melancholic, even
+campfire they heard above the thunder of the waves the melancholic, even

 mournful voice of what seemed to be a woman coming from the shore.